pyrotechnist/French-learning-node/Note.md

 J' aime  bien  réfléchir  avant  d' agir .
 I like to think before acting.

+Impersonal Expressions
+When you use the impersonal construction il est + adjective + de, keep in mind that il must be a dummy subject.
+If it's a real subject, you must use à instead of de.

+Il est impossible de vivre sur cette île. — It is impossible to live on that island.
+Il est facile de comprendre le livre. — It is easy to understand the book.
+Ce problème est difficile à résoudre. — That problem is difficult to solve.
+Écrire un livre ?
+Il est difficile à faire. — Writing a book?
+It is difficult to do.
+In informal usage, c'est can replace the impersonal il est.

+C'est difficile de terminer ce travail en une journée. — It's hard to finish that work in one day.
+C'est mieux d'éviter cette zone. — It's better to avoid that area.

 ## Verbs-Present-3 ##

 Nous mentons    we lie